 Bear in mind that some of the links on this website are affiliate links.
 If you go through them to make a purchase we will earn a commission at no extra cost to you but helps support our website.
 Keep in mind that we link these companies and their products because of their quality and not because of the commission we receive from your purchases.

-Working in the optical industry for the last 10 years I have a first-row seat watching the shift of the industry go from brick and mortar optical offices and retail locations to a boom in online optical retailers.
-Many of these retailers offer competitive prices not only in prescription eyeglasses but many times for contact lenses as well.
+Working in the optical industry for the last 10 years I have had a first-row seat watching the shift of the industry go from traditional brick and mortar optical offices and retail locations to a boom in online optical retailers.
+There were many people, myself included, that didn’t think purchasing prescription eyewear online would really work.

 Warby Parker Eyeglasses Online

-One of these companies, Warby Parker.
-This company has been setting social media on fire lately with their glasses.
-Revolutionizing the online optical industry by offering a way for the customer to try on their frames before ordering them online.
-Say what?
-How do you ask?
-Let’s dive right in and check out what they have to offer that makes them different from other online prescription eyeglass retailers.
+One of my colleagues and I were talking one day and she mentioned this new trendy online eyewear company.
+This company by the name of Warby Parker has been setting social media on fire lately with their glasses styles and they are revolutionizing the online optical industry by offering a way for the customer to try on their frames before ordering them online.

 Try on 5 Frames at Home FREE!